DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>I hate to say it, but &lt;em&gt;Crash Bogus&lt;/em&gt; sounds a bit amateurish and lacking confidence.
+    <p>I hate to say it, but *Crash Bogus* sounds a bit amateurish and lacking confidence.
 It&#x27;s a bit of a love letter sent too late to late 2018 bedroom and electro pop.
 I commend it for how diverse the tracklist is, but the song that drew me to this artist isn&#x27;t on the album, and nothing takes the place of the lead single to me. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=vsd9LFuxVFY&amp;list=RDvsd9LFuxVFY&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>